z390development/z390/doc/user_guide/commands.md

 Run mz390 macro processor to expand MLC macro source file to BAL assembler source file.

-#### Read and write text files

-See regression test TESTPCH2.MLC and RTTEST.BAT for example of how mz390 can be used to read and/or write any text file.

 ### asm

 Run mz390 and az390 assembler to expand MLC macro assembler source file and generate relocatable OBJ relocatable object file.

 !!!
 Note
     The default object file format is binary 80 byte record mainframe compatible format.
     Use option OBJHEX for ASCII text format containing hex format for object code.
 The OBJHEX format supports single CSECT’s over 16 MB and you can read the OBJ file for debugging purposes.
-    See [Z390 options](reference/options/z390_options.md) for more details.
+    See [Z390 options](/user_guide/options/z390_options) for more details.

 ### asml